tfitos/projecteuler/README.md

 ## What is it? ##

-This is the place where I store my [project euler](http://projecteuler.net/ "project euler") solutions.
+This is the place where my [project euler](http://projecteuler.net/ "project euler") solutions are stored.